gquere/gquere.github.io/BloodhoundForLinux.md

 The syntax often bewilders newcomers:

-* -H is the URL of the LDAP, the computer that hosts the LDAP service
+* -H is the URL of the LDAP, the computer that hosts the LDAP service.
+This information is found in one of the possible LDAP configuration files under /etc/
 * -b is the *searchbase*, the root of the tree we want to dump.
 To retrieve the most data, use the root
 * -D is the *binddn*, the LDAP account (user or machine) which is used to authenticate to the LDAP